 After signing the NDA we first and foremost focused on the signal integrity analysis for the DDR4.
 Based on signal integrity analysis and simulation results, we essentially concluded the same as Erik’s team had found in the prototype: the address bus and the clock would most likely not work.

 The nice thing about signal integrity analysis is that it does not just confirm that the problem is likely to occur.
-It also tells you where it comes from, purely based on the simulations.
+It also tells you where it comes from, based on simulations.

 This eye diagram for a typical case at a speed of 800 Mb/s show us a ringback crossing the threshold.
 That causes a failure in the address signal: it reduces the timing window and makes it impossible to access the DDR4 memory at the desired 800 Mb/s.

 Simulations showed that use of conventional vias causes the ringback.
-We advised Erik’s team to replace those with micro vias and buried vias to minimize reflections from the vias.
+We advise Erik’s team to replace those with micro vias and buried vias in a next design round, to minimize reflections from the vias.
 A redesign of the board is the only way of completely getting rid of the issues.
-Based on superior simulated performance, we advised what PCB stack-up to use for the next prototype.
+Based on superior simulated performance, we advise a different PCB stack-up for the next prototype

 Using the prototype against the odds

 Erik had already accepted the need for a redesign based on their initial investigations and the issues they found there.
 Our analysis helped to identify more issues than they could have identified themselves in the existing prototype.
-Although another prototype is a though bullet to bite, Erik is happy knowing that the next prototype fixes the issues they found, and the issues we found for them.
-They gave us the assignment to do the next PCB layout.
-They trusted us to design electronics that DO work.
+Although another prototype is a though bullet to bite, Erik is happy knowing that the next prototype will fix the issues.

 *For reasons of discretion, we do not use our customer’s real name.

 What can you do if your prototype doesn’t work?

 We have a standard approach for finding issues in a prototype.
 You may try this yourself: